Krishiv-J/ESG-in-Private-Equity/README.md

 ## Statement on LLM usage

+No auto-complete tools such as co-pilot were used in the course of this project.
 Aspects of the code were written with the help of Chat GPT.
 The entire chat history is available in inputs/llms/usage.txt.